cudoventures/cudos-network-docs/src/README.md

 # Welcome to the Cudos Network Documentation

-This page contains technical resources for Cudos Network and associated tooling.
-The contents below link out to documentation for various guides, help and support for interacting with the network.
+The Cudos Network is a special-purpose blockchain designed to provide high-performance, trustless, and permissionless cloud computing for all.
+This site contains technical resources for the Cudos Network and associated tooling.
+The links in the sidebar point to user documentation for various guides, help and support for interacting with the network.

 # Getting Started